haroldtreen/haroldtreen.github.io/_posts/2016-11-21-recurse-center-week-8.md

 Normal checkins involve meeting in small groups and saying what your plans are every morning.
 Experimental checkins are the same as normal checkins, but also involve everyone saying something they would like help with that day.

 I found these great for encouraging collaboration and getting people invested in your work.
-Unfortunately, I also found them hit and miss.
+Unfortunately, they weren't always as useful as I'd like.

 Sometimes everyone would be working on very different things, and requests for help would go unanswered.
 Sometimes I would be very focused on a project and feel guilty for not being able to help others.

-I also struggled with forcing myself to the space at a certain time every morning.
+I also struggled with forcing myself to RC at a certain time every morning.
 Some mornings I would sleep in because checkins started later.
 Other times I would need to wake up earlier than I wanted so I could make it in time for checkins.

 So I decided to try my own type of checkins - one-on-one checkins.
 These are checkins I have with two people who have similar projects as me.
 Rather than meeting in the morning, we just message each other at some convenient time with what we we're working on and what we need help with.